SAFETY PROGRAM MANAGER – Filing Deadline: Open Until Filled

 Licenses and Certifications:

-• Possession of, and ability to maintain, a valid California Driver’s License and a safe driving record throughout
+• Possession of, and ability to maintain, a valid California Driver’s License and a safe driving record throughout employment.

 PHYSICAL DEMANDS